Rufxz/GiveGrub/README.md

 OR

-2. Install the APK emulator to download the APK, and run it.
+2. Install an APK emulator to download the APK, and run it.
 Bluestacks is recommended.